 In the latest South Korean study in mice, it was found that the most effective (ablative) laser dosage was “the 10 mJ/spot and 300 spots/cm2 setting”.
 Hopefully some of these scientists will soon conduct studies on humans to get the most effective dosage on us neglected Homo Sapiens.

 It does seem like light amplification by stimulated emission of radiation (LASER) can now legitimately be considered as a tool in the fight against hair loss.
-It is likely that in the years ahead, scientists will experiment with many newer lasers and with various doses and power settings…. on both mice and humans, since we both look better with a ton of hair.
+It is likely that in the years ahead, scientists will experiment with many newer lasers and with various duration and power settings.
+On both mice and humans, since we both look better with a plentiful fur or hair.